jonathanscholtes/azure-ai-foundry-agentic-workshop/README.md

 ### 3️⃣ [**Hands-On with Agents**](docs/notebooks.md)
 Discover interactive Notebooks and guides that walk you through building intelligent, task-driven agents.
 These curated resources cover:

-- **Semantic retrieval** and vector search powered by Azure AI Search
+- Semantic retrieval and vector search powered by **Azure AI Search**
-- Orchestrating **multi-agent workflows** with LangGraph, Azure AI Agent Service, and Semantic Kernel
+- Orchestrating multi-agent workflows with **LangGraph**, **Azure AI Agent Service**, and **Semantic Kernel Agent Framework**
+- Connecting to external tools and services through the **Model Context Protocol (MCP)** for scalable, modular agent tool invocation
-- Integration with real-time **external systems and APIs** via OpenAPI and GraphQL, allowing agents to access dynamic, structured data sources
+- Integration with real-time external systems and APIs via **OpenAPI** and **GraphQL**, enabling agents to interact with dynamic, structured data sources
+- Built-in agent evaluation using the **Azure AI Evaluation SDK** to measure groundedness, coherence, and overall performance
-- Built-in **tracing and diagnostics** to analyze and understand agent decision-making and behavior
+- Tracing and diagnostics with **Azure AI Inference Tracer** to monitor, debug, and optimize agent behavior across workflows

 ---